bcbio/bcbio-nextgen/docs/contents/configuration.rst

    -  :ref:`sample-configuration` metadata key/value pairs.
 Any columns not
       falling into the above cases will go into the metadata section.

+  Individual column items can contain booleans (true or false), integers, or lists (separated by semi-colons).
+These get converted into the expected time in the output YAML file.

   The name of the metadata file, minus the ``.csv`` extension, is a short name identifying the current project.
 The script creates a ``project1`` directory containing the sample configuration in